KvalitetsIT/monitoring101/01-monitoring-setup/README.md

 It is here that it is configured which endpoints Prometheus should scrape.

-When you start the setup it is configured to scrape Prometheus itself, Grafana, and a number of other endpoints (that are not started yet but don't worry).
+When you start the setup, it is configured to scrape Prometheus itself, Grafana, and a number of other endpoints (that are not started yet but don't worry).

 You will also make changes to the configuration file later on.
 Remember: If you make changes to the configuration file it is necessary to remove the prometheus container (with docker compose rm) as the container need to be recreated for the configuration changes to take effect.